Andersonville Summer Sidewalk Sale July 29-August 1

 Transit Tees | 5226 N Clark

 Uvae Kitchen & Wine Bar | 5553 N Clark St

 Women and Children First | 5233 N Clark

 Andersonville Sidewalk Sale Map (show locations of sales and buskers)

 History of Andersonville

-They live in or near to the neighborhood, serve on community committees or boards, or provide funds, goods, and time to local charities.
-Andersonville has become a magnet for all kinds of families.
-There is a strong sense of unity and friendliness.
+They live in or near to the neighborhood, serve on community committees or boards, provide funds, goods, and time to local charities.
+Andersonville has become a magnet for all kinds of families with a strong sense of unity and friendliness.